Português do Brasil •

 Note: it is possible for a theme to display your e-mail address (and the e-mail addresses of your other registered users) on your site, since the

 the_author_meta('user_email') template tag can be used for such purposes.
 This would be a poorly conceived theme, however, if it didn't inform you of that before you downloaded it.
-Neither of the themes included with WordPress display any e-mail address anywhere on your site by default.
+None of the themes included with WordPress display any e-mail address anywhere on the public side of your site by default.

 All of the other personal information asked for here is optional, and, again, it is never sent to any other site or person.
 It may be displayed on your site, however, depending on the theme you use, so you should test things out with your particular theme if you're at all paranoid (and a bit of paranoia regarding your personal information is healthy).
 See the_author and related template tags for information on how to display this information on your site (and, consequently, how to ensure the theme you use does/does not display any of this information).
 Typically, themes only display the information you enter in the Display name publicly as field, however the Authors username is also often included in the URL (for Author Archives) and in the CSS classes for per-author targeted stylings.